Princess Peach: Design

 Peach's initial appearance was drawn by Miyamoto, who later asked Yōichi Kotabe to redraw Peach with his instructions.
 He had asked Kotabe to draw her eyes to be "a little cat-like" and wanted her to look "stubborn, but a little cute".
 A strategy guide titled How to Win at Super Mario Bros., which was published around the time of the first Super Mario Bros. game in 1985, depicted the princess as a human on its cover, but also with an alternative design featuring a mushroom head.
 Other merchandise designs created around the time of the first game depicted Peach with straight, long blonde hair wearing a red skirt, illustrating that her design was not finalized until later games.

-When discussing Peach's design for Super Princess Peach, released in 2005, Miyamoto said that it was important for Peach to be "Peach-like", meaning that she evokes the "free optimism of a Princess."
-He explained that she was designed to convey an image of strength, rather than being protected by Mario, due to many Nintendo developers being used to a matriarchal figure at home.

 Names

 Miyamoto said that Peach's name came from associating princesses with girls, and when thinking about girls, he would think of pink.
 In Japan, Peach's name has always been Princess Peach (ピーチ姫, Pīchi-Hime) since her debut in the original Super Mario Bros. in 1985.
 However, she was localized as "Princess Toadstool" in the English-language manual.
 The English version of Yoshi's Safari, released in 1993, contained the first usage of the name "Peach" in the Western world, though she was called Princess Toadstool in Wario Land: Super Mario Land 3, released in 1994.
 In Super Mario 64, released in 1996, she uses both names in a letter addressed to Mario, signing it "Peach".
 From the 1996 game Mario Kart 64 onward, the name Peach is used in Western versions.